rpicard/alter-hn/README.md

 The add-on is still in development, but right now it makes story and comment links open in a new tab.

 ## Current features

-* Open links in new tabs
+* Open submissions in new tabs
 * Open comment pages in new tabs
-* Distinguish link submitters in comments
+* Distinguish submitter in comments
-* Add a link to your own submissions in the navigation
+* Add link to your submissions in navigation
-* Add an [l+c] link to submissions
+* Add [l+c] link to open both the link and the comments with one click

 ## Screenshots